seedaholic.com

 Synonym Brauneria angustifolia, Echinacea angustifolia var. angustifolia

-Common Name Western Coneflower, Narrow Leaf Coneflower, Medicinal Herb
+Common Name Western Coneflower, Narrow Leaf Coneflower Medicinal Herb

 Other Common Names Black Samson

-Hardiness Hardy Perennials
+Hardiness Hardy Perennial

 Flowers Mid Summer to Mid Autumn

-Height 60 - 90cm (24-36in)
+Height 60 to 90cm (24 to 36in)

 Position Ideally in full sun, will tolerate partial shade